eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/credential.issuance.protocol.md

     </pre>
 </aside>

-the `credentials.format` string SHOULD clearly identify the data format and proof mechanism of the credential, for example `"vcdm11_jwt"` or `"vcdm20_jose"`.
+The `credentials.format` string SHOULD clearly identify the data format and proof mechanism of the credential, for example `"vcdm11_jwt"` or `"vcdm20_jose"`.
 The set of allowed values is implementation-specific.

 On successful receipt of the request, the [=Issuer Service=] MUST respond with a `201 CREATED` and the `Location`